bakerboy448/qbit_manage-wiki/Config-Setup.md

 settings:
   force_auto_tmm: False  # Will force qBittorrent to enable Automatic Torrent Management for each torrent.
   tracker_error_tag: issue  # Will set the tag of any torrents that do not have a working tracker.
-  ignoreTags_OnUpdate: # Will ignore a list of tags when running the update tag function
+  ignoreTags_OnUpdate: # When running tag-update function, it will update torrent tags for a given torrent even if the torrent has one or more of the tags defined here.
     - noHL
     - issue
     - cross-seed